 Finding the right fit for you is important.
 Things to consider include how close it is to suitable transport options, whether it is close to your friends, family, or employment, and if the location suits your lifestyle.

-So, when you request funding for SDA, make sure you ask for a good amount of Support Coordination funding.
-Find out more about Support Coordination.
+So, when you request funding for SDA, make sure you ask for a good amount of support coordination funding.